Lab 6: C++ Debugging Lab: Working with the VSCode Debugger

 - When the debugger pauses at main, press “Step Over” until you get to the

-function call. - Now, press “Step Into” to dive into the
+processOrderfunction call. - Now, press “Step Into” to dive into the

-function. - Inside the
+processOrderfunction. - Inside the

-function call.
-First, press “Step Over” to notice how you skip the internals ofapplyDiscount
+processOrderfunction, you’ll soon see theapplyDiscountfunction call.
+First, press “Step Over” to notice how you skip the internals ofapplyDiscountand directly get its return value. - Run the

-, press “Step Into” to go inside it and inspect its inner workings.
+processOrderfunction again.
+This time, when you’re atapplyDiscount, press “Step Into” to go inside it and inspect its inner workings.

 - When the debugger pauses at main, press “Step Over” until you get to the